-At this new online bank, customers are the owners
+At this new online banking platform, customers are the owners

 In response to its involvement with the pipeline, Wells Fargo saw many of its customers (including me) pull money from the bank.
 Divestment is certainly a powerful tool to demonstrate discontent with a major company’s actions, and it’s become more common as online banking tools make it easier to switch accounts.
 But especially in banking, there are far fewer opportunities for people to people to do the reverse–influencing a company to make more ethically sound investments.

-A new online bank, Good Money, wants to fill that void.
+A new online banking platform, Good Money, wants to fill that void.
 Founded by Gunnar Lovelace, one of the founders of the organic e-commerce site Thrive Market, Good Money aim to put its people and their values at the forefront, Lovelace says.

-That starts with a unique feature for a for-profit bank: When a new customer signs up with Good Money, they’re given an equity share and become partial owners of the bank.
-Lovelace says customers may eventually own as much as 70% of the bank.
+That starts with a unique feature for a for-profit financial institution: When a new customer signs up with Good Money, they’re given an equity share and become partial owners of the platform.
+Lovelace says customers may eventually own as much as 70%.
 Credit unions, nonprofit financial institutions collectively owned and governed by members, have existed since the mid-1800s, and Good Money, Lovelace says, was inspired in part by the cooperative movement that those banks play a part in.
 As nonprofits, credit unions ultimately serve their members, and return whatever profits they make to them in the form of lower fees and higher savings rates.

-Good Money offers its members similar financial perks, like no ATM or overdraft fees.
+Good Money offers its members similar financial perks, like no ATM or overdraft fees (because Good Money is an entirely digital banking platforms, customers can withdraw money from any ATM with no charge).
 But 50% of the profits it makes, it funnels toward the planet through impact investments and charitable donations.
-The bank’s customers (who are partial owners) vote on where Good Money will invest its profits, but options will include only sustainable investments, like clean energy or reforestation efforts.
+The platform’s customers (who are partial owners) vote on where Good Money will invest its profits, but options will include only sustainable investments, like clean energy or reforestation efforts.

 “Money is actually just energy,” Lovelace says.
 Through the new platform, he wants to capture a portion of that energy, which big banks have been funneling toward questionable goals, and direct it toward improving the long-term sustainability of the planet.
 Ultimately, he thinks that Good Money will attract customers who want to see similar changes and investments, and their ability to vote on which issues matter most to them will direct how Good Money prioritizes its investments.